 His later writings largely question, and even contradict, his earlier certainties, but it is possible to extract some central pointers from the early and late writings.

-Unless otherwise stated, in what follows, only those words in italics and blockquotes are translations of Wittgenstein's own.
+Unless otherwise stated, in what follows, only those words in italics and indented paragraphs are translations of Wittgenstein's own.

 Early Wittgenstein: the Tractatus